 The MCAT and Other Standardized Tests

 Individuals applying to medical school and some other health profession training programs must take the MCAT.
 Other health professions have separate admission exams.
 Applicants to dental school will have to take the Dental Admission Test (DAT); those applying to optometry school will have to take the Optometry Admission Test (OAT).
 Veterinary schools often require the Graduate Record Exam (GRE), though some will accept the MCAT.
 Veterinary applicants are strongly encouraged to check with the individual schools they plan to apply to for specific standardized test requirements.
 The DAT, GRE, MCAT, and OAT are all computerized exams.
-MCAT is offering 28 exam administrations on 25 testing days in 2013.
+MCAT is offering 33 exam administrationson 31 testing days in 2014.
+Due to the high demand for MCAT test dates, many facilities will be fully booked months in advance.
+We recommend you look into booking a test date as early as you can, given that you are well-prepared to take the exam successfully.

 Repeating the MCAT